parthasarathy27/Ecommerce-Website/README.md

 ## Acknowledgements

-- Special thanks to [GitHub](https://github.com/) for hosting this project.
+- Special thanks to [GitHub](https://parthasarathy27.github.io/Ecommerce-Website/) for hosting this project.
-- Built with love by [Your Name] and contributors.
+- Built with love to contributors.

 Happy shopping with EinkaufMart! 🛒🎉